tonibardina/frontend_from_zero_to_hero/docs/from_gui_to_cli.md

 ## Intro

 We can say at a basic level that all the content of our operating system is stored in folders, so navigate through the command line its basically go from folder to folder.
-To do that we need to use commands, these commands could be related to the path where we are, e.g ~/Desktop/myFolder, or could be commands specified as global commands, so we can call it from anywhere.
+To do that we need to use commands, these commands could be related to the path where we are, e.g ~/Desktop/myFolder, or could be commands specified as global commands, so we can call it from everywhere.

 ## Basic commands